You love watching gymnasts doing tumbling routines–who doesn’t?

-Tumbling Technique Recommendation #3 – Be Mindful of Your Space
+Be Mindful of Your Space While Performing Tumbling Moves

-This is especially important in the beginning when you are first figuring out what to do.
-Chances are your body will be all over the place and your sense of direction and spatial awareness will not be as sharp.
+In the beginning, when you are first figuring out what to do, this is especially important.
+Chances are, your body will be all over the place and your sense of direction and spatial awareness will not be as sharp.